Which is the best Sonicare toothbrush? (November 2014) -

 Why did we choose these models?

-At the time of this writing (November 2014), this was the list of toothbrushes that Sonicare (Phillips Electronics N.V.) displayed on their website as their "latest" products.
-(A better descriptor would have been "current" products because it includes some Sonicare lines that we recognize as having been around for quite some time.)
+At the time of this writing (November 22, 2014), this was the list of toothbrushes that Sonicare (Phillips Electronics N.V.) displayed on their website as their "latest" products.
+(Though we do recognize the names of some of these product lines as having been around for quite some time.)

 About the prices we show.